-Fugitive suspected of taking truck from five found dead
+Fugitive suspected of killing family of five, taking truck

-CENTERVILLE, Texas (AP) — A convicted murderer on the run since escaping a prison bus after stabbing its driver on May 12 may be driving the truck linked to the deaths of five people, Texas prison system officials said late Thursday.
+A convicted murderer on the run since escaping a prison bus after stabbing its driver on May 12 is now suspected of killing a Houston family of five and stealing their truck from the family’s rural weekend cabin, Texas prison system officials said late Thursday.

-In a statement, the Texas Department of Criminal Justice says investigators were searching near Centerville, Texas, for Gonzalo Lopez when they received a call from someone concerned after not hearing from an elderly relative.
+In a statement, the Texas Department of Criminal Justice says 40 roving officers were searching near Centerville, Texas, about 110 miles (180 kilometers) north of Houston, where Gonzalo Lopez was thought to be hiding when they received a call from someone concerned after not hearing from an elderly relative.

-Officers went to the home along Texas Route 7 west of Centerville and found the bodies of two adults and three children.
-Gone was a white 1999 Chevrolet Silverado with the Texas license plate DPV4520.
-Lopez was believed to be driving the truck and may be armed, prison system officials said.
+Officers went to the weekend cabin along Texas Route 7 west of Centerville and found the bodies of two adults and three children.
+Identities were not released, but gone was their white 1999 Chevrolet Silverado with damage to the driver’s side and the Texas license plate DPV4520, said TDCJ spokesman Jason Clark.
+Lopez was believed to have driven the truck from the search area and may be armed, he said.

-No other information was immediately released by prison officials or the Texas Department of Public Safety.
+The family, which was from the Houston area, was thought to have arrived Thursday morning at the cabin, which they owned, Clark said.
+The five are believed to have been killed Thursday afternoon and had no link to Lopez, he said.

+“I would just say Lopez is a person that does not care.
+He is an individual that has obviously killed, and has just killed.
+And so I think law enforcement will take all the precautions necessary to bring him into custody and bring him to justice,” Clark said at a late-night news conference.

-Lopez, 46, has been the subject of an intensive search since his escape from the prison bus near Centerville.
+Lopez, 46, has been the subject of an intensive search since his escape from the prison bus.
 He was being transported in a caged area of the bus from a prison in Gatesville, more than 100 miles (160 kilometers) west of the place where he escaped, to one in Huntsville for a medical appointment when he escaped in Leon County, a rural area between Dallas and Houston, the Texas Department of Criminal Justice has said.

 Centerville is the county seat of Leon County, which has roughly 16,000 residents and is about 50 miles (80 kilometers) north of the state’s Huntsville prison headquarters.